 Diffusers and light modifiers can make a real difference in achieving a soft, natural-looking light that flatters your subjects.
 Some also provide a range of attractive color effects.
-There’s an incredible variety of umbrellas, reflectors, diffusers and modifiers on the market, but here are a few popular choices: Gary Fong Lightsphere Collapsible Pro Kit, Westcott 43” Collapsible Umbrella Flash Kit w/Stand, Expoimaging Rogue FlashBender Large Positionable Reflector.
-The Impact 5-in-1 Collapsible Circular Reflector Disc - 42” is an adjustable reflector with 5 color options that folds to 1/3 its size.
+There’s an incredible variety of umbrellas, reflectors, diffusers, and modifiers on the market, but here are a few popular choices: Westcott 43" Collapsible Umbrella Flash Kit with Stand, Expoimaging Rogue FlashBender 2 Reflector, and the Gary Fong Lightsphere Collapsible with Speed Mount.
+The Impact 5-in-1 Collapsible Circular Reflector Disc - 42" is an adjustable reflector with five color options that folds to one-third its size.

 Experienced wedding photographers include a sturdy middleweight tripod and a monopod in their kit.
 There’s no better way to ensure crisp images when you’re relying on natural light and have to shoot at slow shutter speeds.
-Selected examples are: the Manfrotto 055CXPRO4 Carbon Fiber Tripod with 327RC2 Grip Ball Head and the Oben AT-3441 Tripod with BA-111T Ball Head.
-If you’re shooting HD video as well as still images, pick a tripod with a fluid 3-way pan-tilt head, like the Davis & Sanford Magnum XG13 Grounder Tripod with FX13 Head, which also has an on-off counterbalance control.
+Selected examples are: the Manfrotto BeFree Compact Travel Carbon Fiber Tripod and the Oben AT-3441 Tripod with BA-111T Ball Head.
+If you’re shooting HD video, as well as still images, pick a tripod with a fluid three-way pan-tilt head, like the Davis & Sanford Magnum XG13 Grounder Tripod with FX13 Head, which also has an on-off counterbalance control.
 Monopods combine increased stability with increased mobility, a real plus at wedding venues.
 Good choices are: the Oben ACM-1400 and Davis & Sanford TrekkerPro Professional.

-Bags for 2-body outfit: Think Tank Photo Airport Security V 2.0 Rolling Camera Bag, Domke F-2 Ruggedwear Shooters Bag.
+Bags for two-body outfit: Think Tank Photo Airport Security V 2.0 Rolling Camera Bag, Domke F-2 Ruggedwear Shooters Bag.

 While the examples listed in this concise guide have been carefully chosen and are very specific, each one also represents an equipment category, so please feel free to make substitutions based on your own needs and preferences.
 Having the right gear on hand will definitely give you an edge in the highly competitive, rapidly expanding arena of wedding photography.
 It will also make it a lot easier for you to keep the job to the high standards that set your work apart and bring you personal satisfaction.